 The night was miserable as I tossed and turned, trying to find a comfortable position as my hip began to radiate waves of pain.
 I finally rolled out of bed around 4 AM, put my feet on the floor, and cried out in surprise as I could put ZERO weight on my left hip.

 By that evening, the only way I could tolerate the pain in my hip was to elevate my foot while I sat on the sofa alternating between cold and heat.
 Forget about walking!
 I almost went to the emergency room because the pain was so bad, but instead waited for an appointment with an Orthopedist on Monday.

 It was four days before I could put weight on my hip and three weeks before I was back to walking normally.
 The Doctor gave me cortisone, told me it was inflammation, and sent me on my way.
 A second opinion came to the same conclusion – INFLAMMATION!

 Food Now Kinda Stinks

 That was crazy!
-I can’t be 100 miles into the middle of the wilderness and suddenly not be able to walk, so I did my research.
+I did my research because I can’t be 100 miles into the middle of the wilderness and suddenly unable to walk.
 I mean, I LOVE food!

 So what did I learn?
-Stay away from processed foods and a lot of meat protein – like red meat protein.
-No steaks, crappy snacks, processed sugars, Reese’s Peanut Butter cups, Butter, ice cream.
-ALL THE THINGS I EAT ON LONG DISTANCE HIKES!
+Avoid processed foods and a lot of meat protein – like red meat protein.
+No steaks, crappy snacks, processed sugars, Reese’s Peanut Butter cups, Butter, or ice cream.
+ALL THE THINGS I EAT ON LONG-DISTANCE HIKES!

-I had already scaled back on the junk and been eating much less meat.
+I had already scaled back on the junk and ate much less meat.
 I was even a vegetarian for a while, but that did not work out so well for my energy levels on long-distance hikes.